rudirocha/php-clean-architecture/README.md

 #### Domain
 An abstract layer containing the core objects for the business logic to process.
 Are part of this layer `entities`, `constants`, `enums`, `exceptions`, etc...

+## Getting started with this repo

+Use this instructions to get the project up and running.

+### Required Software

+*When running on Docker*:
+- Docker and Docker Compose

+### Using Docker

+1. run `cp platform/.env-example platform/.env`
+2. run `docker compose -f platform/docker/compose.yaml up`
+3. to stop and remove the containers `docker compose -f platform/docker/compose.yaml down`